 The year was 2006 and middleweight race replicas were all the rage.

 The big four were selling inline four screamers as quickly as they could get them into showrooms, Ducati’s polarizing 749 Testastretta superbike was turning heads for better or worse, and our friends from Hinckley, Triumph Motorcycles, were desperate to get in on the action.

 Customer expectations for Triumph supersports were low.
-Although Triumph was finding great success with the iconically redesigned Speed Triple 1050, they’d been struggling for half a decade to produce a middleweight racer that grabbed the hearts and minds of the motorcycling public.
+Although Triumph was finding great success with the iconically redesigned Speed Triple, they’d been struggling for half a decade to produce a middleweight racer that grabbed the hearts and minds of the motorcycling public.

-Their first effort under the “Daytona” moniker, the Daytona 600, hit showroom floors in 2002.
+Their first effort under the “Daytona” moniker was the Daytona 600, an updated version of the TT600.
+It hit showroom floors in 2002.
 It was a decent bike, but no one really loved it.
 It certainly wasn’t outperforming any of the competition.

 Triumph’s 600 had similar power, similar handling, and even similar styling to the Japanese bikes of the era (sharp angles everywhere), but the supersport market was just too competitive.
 Triumph even updated its inline-four engine in 2005, punching out displacement to a full 650cc to try to gain an edge, but the public wasn’t buying it.

 Triumph needed a radical change, and that’s just what they did in 2006.